YazanAesmael/CompassApp/README.md

 ## License

 This Android Compass App is open-source and available under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or feedback, feel free to visit my GitHub profile at [github.com/YazanAesmael](https://github.com/YazanAesmael).

-Enjoy using the Compose Compass App!